ibm-cloud-docs/discovery/building-kg.md

    ```
    {: codeblock}

    Other optional `enrichments` options such as `"sentiment": true` can also be specified if desired.
+They will be stored in the discovery index as enrichments, but will not be used as nodes in the knowledge graph itself.

-These options cannot be added using the {{site.data.keyword.discoveryshort}} tooling, a custom configuration must be uploaded using the API.
+These options **cannot be added** using the {{site.data.keyword.discoveryshort}} tooling, a custom configuration must be uploaded using the API.
 A copy of the default configuration modified to enrich the `text` field so that the collection can be used with knowledge graph with the public model is available [here](https://raw.githubusercontent.com/watson-developer-cloud/doc-tutorial-downloads/master/discovery/config-default-kg.json).

 Create a custom configuration as follows, after creating a {{site.data.keyword.discoveryshort}} service instance: